logo

 Paralegal Internships

-Legal internships or externships are typically done towards the end of the program, giving the student the opportunity to apply what they have learned in the classroom.
-In some instances, the student may be retained and hired full-time by a firm after the completion of a successful internship.
-Even if this is not the case, the experience you will have gained during your internship will make a great start for your resume and you will graduate with not only a paralegal degree but valuable real-world experience.
+Legal internships and externships are typically completed towards the end of the program, allowing students to apply what they have learned in the classroom.
+Some students may even be retained and hired full-time by a firm after completing a successful internship.
+Even if this is not the case, the experience gained during the internship will be a strong addition to your resume, allowing you to graduate with both a paralegal degree and valuable real-world experience.

 Finding Quality Paralegal Programs

-Another consideration in selecting a school is a paralegal program’s voluntary approval status with the ABA.
-The ABA approves paralegal education programs that it deems to meet its guidelines in order to ensure a high quality of education for future paralegals.
+Another consideration when selecting a school is a paralegal program’s voluntary approval status with the American Bar Association (ABA).
+The ABA approves paralegal education programs that meet its guidelines to ensure a high quality of education for future paralegals.
 The ABA approves paralegal programs at the associate, bachelor’s, and certificate levels.
+It does not currently approve fully online programs.
 While ABA approval is not required for all jobs, it does indicate to prospective employers that your training has been carefully evaluated by a third party.
-It does not currently approve fully online programs.
-Since schools have to seek out and request ABA approval, however, it does not necessarily mean that ABA approved programs are always the best.
+Since schools must actively pursue ABA approval, it does not automatically mean that ABA-approved programs are always the top choice.

-According to the American Association for Paralegal and Legal Education (AAfPE), other factors to consider when evaluating paralegal programs include the reputation of the school and program; the services, facilities, and activities available to students; the school’s mission and program goals; the content of the paralegal curriculum; graduation requirements; faculty qualifications; and, if it’s a distance education program, other special considerations.
+According to the American Association for Paralegal and Legal Education (AAfPE), other factors to consider when evaluating paralegal programs include the reputation of the school and program; the services, facilities, and activities available to students; the school’s mission and program goals; the content of the paralegal curriculum; graduation requirements; faculty qualifications; and, if it’s a distance education program, other special considerations including flexibility, support services, and technology requirements.

 Advice for Getting a Paralegal Degree from Paralegal Leaders